 There is no “right” or “wrong” answer to the Buy v.
 Rent question.
 One military family may choose to rent since they’re not sure when orders will come.
 Another mil family might choose to purchase if they are in the right place financially.
 A buyer’s market in the local area might confirm the decision.
 A veteran family nearing their “final” retirement may choose to downsize and become renters again.
 The following is a great start as you deliberate whether buying or renting is for you and check out PCSgrades.com to find your A-Graded Real Estate Agent.

 Upfront Costs of Renting

-Security Deposit – A Security Deposit of one or two month’s rent is usually required by a landlord.
-This is to insure against property damage, a broken lease, or a late rent payment.
+Security Deposit – A security deposit of one or two month’s rent is usually required by a landlord.
+This is to ensure against property damage, a broken lease, or late rent payments.

 First Month’s Rent – Many landlords require the first month’s rent upfront.

 Nonrefundable Deposits – These deposits, often referred to as pet deposits, typically range from$100 to $500.

 Monthly Rent – This is the payment due to your landlord or Property Management Company each month.

 Renters Insurance – While renters insurance is not required, it is highly recommended to protect against loss due to fire or theft.
 The cost is based on the value and quantity of your household goods, other valuables, and your deductible among other factors.
 The folks at Armed Forces Insurance can help you to determine how much coverage you need.